Sunday Night Service @ Wesley

 Here is what a typical Sunday Night Worship @ Wesley looks like

 Worship happens on Sunday nights in the 2nd floor worship space at Gator Wesley.
-We eat a free dinner prepared by our students and staff beginning at 7:00pm and then move upstairs for worship at 7:30.
+We eat a free dinner prepared by our students and staff beginning at 7:00pm and then move to a time of live music and worship around 7:30.
+After, we move upstairs.
 Below is what a typical worship experience at Gator Wesley is like.

-WORSHIP SET – During a typical night we will sing four to five songs.
-Some will be fast-paced energetic songs, and others will be slower, more reflective songs.
+During a typical night we will sing three or four songs.
 Everything we do during worship is to create an opportunity for students to connect with God in meaningful ways and to create an atmosphere where you are able to express yourself in ways that offer thanks and gratitude for the work that God is doing in each of us and in our community.

-MESSAGE - Our typical teaching time is about thirty minutes, and our main teachers are our co-directors, Heather and Joel Pancoast.
+Our typical teaching time is about thirty minutes, and our main teachers are our co-directors, Heather and Joel Pancoast.
 We usually teach by using a series of messages centered around a specific topic.
-You can find all of our past messages on our main Facebook page.
-Our goal is to share a relevant message that points us toward the work that God desires to do in us and through us as we grow and learn to reflect the character of Jesus.
+Our goal is to share a relevant message that points us toward the work that God is doing through us as we grow and learn to live a life of love like Jesus.

-COMMUNION - Communion is an important part of the life of the church.
-It is a reminder that Jesus invites us into a story of grace and love.
+Communion is a reminder that Jesus invites us into a story of grace and love.
 It is an opportunity to remember the special meal Jesus ate with his disciples the night before his death.
 This ancient tradition is one that we regularly participate in at Gator Wesley.
 The communion table at Gator Wesley, and in the United Methodist Church, is an open one.
 There are no prerequisites involved.
 All are invited and all are welcome.
 During communion, you will be invited to participate.
-We use a method called intinction.
-A piece of bread will be torn and given to you.
-You then dip the bread in a cup of grape juice and eat it.
+A piece of bread will be torn and a small cup of grape juice will begiven to you to eat.
 Communion is not a requirement during our worship.
 You are free to participate as you feel led.
 Our directors and staff are always open to questions and conversations about communion.

-AFTER WORSHIP - After the teaching and closing song, we have an extended time for gathering in community and getting to know each other.
+After the message and response time, all are welcome to hang around in the worship space.
 There are usually desserts and music playing during this time.
-At this point, you are welcomed to stay, connect with a staff person, or exit the worship space.
+You are welcomed to stay or head home.
 Most Sundays, you’ll be greeted by someone at the door as you leave with a small gift (usually chocolate!) as a reminder that you are loved and that we hope you have a great week!

 LOCATION & DIRECTIONS